SDK

 npm install @atbash/sdk

 Requires Node.js 18 or higher.
-Server-side only — private keys are sent in request bodies and must never be exposed to browsers.
+Server-side only — private keys are used for local signing and must never be exposed to browsers.

 Start here